aknight2015/Creative-Writting/D&D/Cursed Legacy.md

 I really like the Ghast idea, so she's a Ghast.

 She's a Human Noble, with the Undead type, and the abilities of a Ghast in addition to her other abilities.

 ---

+### Moon-Touched blade

+Circle of the Shepard druid comes across a hags swamp.
+Durring one of their many battles the druid hears a voice calling it.
+Following the voice they come across an old abandoned church.
+Within the church is a blade clutched by a rotting corpse.
+The voice commanded the druid take up the blade, enlist an army, and free its land from the influence of the hag.
+The two have been at war ever since.

+The Druids patron is an eldritch being from an alternate multiverse.

+- Alternate is that the patron could be that the Devil/Demon of fungus and mushrooms.
+Zugg-somthing or other.

+---